Lucia's Blog: 2021

 “In addition to all, taking up the shield of faith with which you will be able to extinguish all the flaming arrows of the evil one” (Ephesians 6:16).

-The devil wants us to believe his lies that we are insignificant, not armed for the battlefield and that we do not matter.
-Yet the truth is, God has called us to sacrifice, suffer ridicule, and risk everything, even the loss of life and possessions, to gain heaven.
+The devil wants us to believe his lies, that we are insignificant, not armed for the battlefield, and that we do not matter.
+Yet the truth is that God has called us to sacrifice, suffer ridicule, and risk everything, even the loss of life and possessions, to gain heaven.
 Christians must not be intimidated by Satan's attacks, ridicule, and persecution.
 We must wake up and realize we are in a war!
 (1 Peter 4:12; Matthew 13:21).
 Sadly, we live in a culture that belittles and mocks Christians.
 Yet Jesus was never embarrassed or ashamed to proudly proclaim,

 “Truly, truly, I say to you, the Son can do nothing of Himself, unless it is something He sees the Father doing” (John 5:19).